FirelyTeam/firely-docs-firely-server/features_and_tools/custom_operations/member-match.rst

 If too little elements are included, multiple members may match, which will result in a ``422 Unprocessable Entity`` response.
 For the matching the default behavior of FHIR Search is used.
 Most importantly strings are matched on a case-insensitive left-match ('starts-with').

+If the setting ``IsDemographicOnlyMatchAllowed`` is set to ``false`` (the default), the operation requires an identifier element to be present on either the Patient or Coverage resource, so it can match on that.

 Deviations
 ----------